 Changes in the vowels preceding /l/ were noted by Arnold Wall in 1939.
 He complained that ‘result’ had become ‘resolt’ and ‘children’ sounded like ‘chuldren.’
 For many NZE speakers there is little or no difference between ‘doll’, ‘dole’ and ‘dull’.
 Complaints appear regularly about ‘wallington’ for ‘Wellington’, or ‘the elps’ for ‘the alps’.
 People named ‘Ellen’ and ‘Alan’ can have their names confused.

 In the past New Zealand speakers usually made a clear distinction between the diphthongs in NEAR and SQUARE.
-In the 2000s for many New Zealand speakers, especially younger speakers, these word pairs have the same vowel.
+In the 2000s for many New Zealand speakers, especially younger people, these word pairs have the same vowel.
 Many New Zealanders now pronounce both ‘ear’ and ‘air’ as ‘ear’; ‘beer’ and ‘bear’ as ‘beer’; and ‘sheer’ and ‘share’ as ‘sheer’.
 Air New Zealand is ‘Ear New Zealand’ and people sit on ‘cheers’.

 A change first noted in print in the 1930s is the disyllabic (two-syllable) pronunciation of past participles like ‘grown’ and ‘known’, as ‘growen’ and ‘knowen.’
 This is probably a change by analogy with words like ‘eaten’ or ‘fallen’.
 Research has shown that the ‘growen’ pronunciation is used by 50% of New Zealand speakers of all social classes and age groups.